camunda-community-hub/camunda-platform-7-keycloak/README.md

 A description on how to install the plugin on Camunda BPM Run can be found under [Installation on Camunda BPM Run](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/run).
 See directory `examples`.

+## Installation on JBoss/Wildfly

+A description on how to install the plugin on a JBoss/Wildfly can be found under [Installation on JBoss/Wildfly](https://github.com/camunda/camunda-bpm-identity-keycloak/tree/master/examples/wildfly).
+See directory `examples`.

 ## Unit testing the plugin

 In order to run the unit tests I have used a local docker setup of Keycloak with `docker-compose.yml` as follows: